GSI-HPC/sys-chef-cookbook/documents/ldap.md

 ↪ `attributes/default/ldap.rb`

 ## Configuration of the client ##
-It is assumed, that ldap is used in conjunction with kerberos.
-Since this requires an existing kerberos-server, it is therfore assume that it is already setup.
-The rought outline is like this:
+It is assumed that ldap is used in conjunction with kerberos.
+Without a kerberos server, you have add more options to the template, so that GSSAPI can be disabled.
+The rough outline is like this:

 `nslcd` connects to the ldap-server, to query information for users.
 Since the communication between client and server should be encrypted and kerberos is already there, this is done via SASL/GSSAPI.
 That is why nslcd needs its own keytab, to authenticate to the ldap server.
 In order to securely transport the keytabs from server to client the library `sys::secret` is used.
+The keytab will be used by the program `k5start` to periodically get tickets for the ldap service from the kerberos kdc.

 ## attributes ##
 The following attributes are required by the cookbook.
 It is assumed, that the ldap-server is setup in some sort of master-slave configuration.  nslcd usually talks to the master, but can use the slave as a failover.
 The searchbase tells nslcd in which subtree of the directory information tree to search for the users.
 Finally nslcd needs to provide a realm to the ldap-server for the use of the SASL/GSSAPI-mechanism.